 Trumpet.
-To found one’s own trumpet; to praise one’s self.
+To sound one’s own trumpet; to praise one’s self.

 Trumpeter.
 The King of Spain’s trumpeter; a braying ass.
-His trumpeter is dead, he is therefore forced to found his own trumpet.
+His trumpeter is dead, he is therefore forced to sound his own trumpet.

 Incidentally, therefore, the phrase the King of Spain’s trumpeter designated a braying ass 1—as also indicated in the following definitions from the same edition of A Classical Dictionary of the Vulgar Tongue:

 Donkey, Donkey Dick.
 A he, or jack ass: called donkey, perhaps, from the Spanish or don-like gravity of that animal, intitled also the king of Spain’s trumpeter.

 Spanish, or King of Spain’s, Trumpeter.
 An ass when braying.

 1 According to A Dictionary of Catch Phrases British and American, from the Sixteenth Century to the Present Day (Taylor & Francis, 2005), by Eric Partridge and Paul Beale, King of Spain’s trumpeter, in the sense of a braying ass, is